joakim/kay/README.md

     }
 }

--- instantiated booleans (on the global cell)
+-- instantiated booleans (on the "global" cell)
 true: Boolean (1)
 false: Boolean (0)

--- `console` is just a cell on the global cell
+-- `console` is just a cell on the "global" cell
 console: {
     (log $value) -> `console.log($value)`
 }